Carricaner/logseq-periodical-backup/README.md

 ## Description
 The project aims at backing up Loqseq notes on below places:
 1. GitHub
-2. Another place in your local computer, like SSD ot hard drive.
+2. Another place in your local computer, like SSD or hard drive.

 ## Prerequisites
 ### Basics